rerdavies/pipedal/README.md

 ## LV2 PLugins

 PiPedal uses standard LV2 audio plugins for effects.
 There's a huge variety ofo LV2 guitar effect plugins, and plugins collections, many of which are specifically intended for use as guitar effect plugins.
 Ubuntu Studio comes with a huge collection of LV2 plugins preinstalled.
-On Rasbian, you will have to manually select and isntall the plugins you want to use.
+On Rasbian, you will have to manually select and install the plugins you want to use.

-Foremost among these collections of LV2 plugins is the Guitarix plugin collection: https://guitarix.org/.
-You should definitely install Guitarix:
+On Ubuntu, you can install Ubuntu Studio (sudo apt install ubunt-studio-install), and ask it to install Audio Plugins.
+This will install a large collection of LV2 plugins, which will be automatically detected by PiPedal.
+Or you can choose your LV2 plugin collections manually.

-      sudo apt install guitarix-lv2
+The following LV2 Plugin collections are available on both Rasbian and Ubuntu.

-Other highly recommended guitar effect collections:
+  sudo apt install guitarix-lv2     # https://guitarix.org/

   sudo apt install zam-plugins    # http://www.zamaudio.com/